-- Lower levels of liquidity and market efficiency; - Greater securities price volatility; - Exchange rate fluctuations and exchange controls; - Less availability of public information about issuers; - Limitations on foreign ownership of securities; - Imposition of withholding or other taxes;

-- Imposition of restrictions on the expatriation of the funds or other assets of the Fund; - Higher transaction and custody costs and delays in settlement procedures; - Difficulties in enforcing contractual obligations; - Lower levels of regulation of the securities markets; - Weaker accounting, disclosure and reporting requirements; and - Legal principles relating to corporate governance, directors' fiduciary duties and liabilities and stockholders' rights in markets in which the Fund invests may differ and/or may not be as extensive or protective as those that apply in the United States.
+- Lower levels of liquidity and market efficiency; - Greater securities price volatility; - Exchange rate fluctuations and exchange controls; - Less availability of public information about issuers; - Limitations on foreign ownership of securities; - Imposition of withholding or other taxes; - Imposition of restrictions on the expatriation of the funds or other assets of the Fund; - Higher transaction and custody costs and delays in settlement procedures; - Difficulties in enforcing contractual obligations; - Lower levels of regulation of the securities markets; - Weaker accounting, disclosure and reporting requirements; and - Legal principles relating to corporate governance, directors' fiduciary duties and liabilities and stockholders' rights in markets in which the Fund invests may differ and/or may not be as extensive or protective as those that apply in the United States.

 Passive Investment Risk.
-The Fund is not actively managed and may be affected by a general decline in market segments related to the Underlying Index.
+The Fund and the Underlying Fund are not actively managed and may be affected by a general decline in market segments related to the Underlying Index.
 The Fund invests in securities included in, or representative of, the Underlying Index, regardless of their investment merits.
 BFA generally does not attempt to take defensive positions under any market conditions, including declining markets.

 Reliance on Trading Partners Risk.
-The Australian economy is dependent on the economies of Asia, Australasia, Europe and the United States.
-Reduction in spending by any of these economies on Australian products and services or negative changes in any of these economies may cause an adverse impact on the Australian economy.
+Exports account for more than one-third of national output and are a key element in German macroeconomic expansion.
+The German economy is dependent on the economies of Europe and the United States.
+Reduction in spending by these economies on German products and services or negative changes in any of these economies may cause an adverse impact on the German economy.